jmeegan2/MapKit-App/DevLog.md

 Its hard to understand how apple is presenting their values on maps, sometimes they floor and other times they round.

 New Feature will be a send button in the corner to send an invoice

+6/4
+Almost done invoice but now i noticed that current location wont just have one instance but multiple